hugozanini/hugozanini/README.md

 ### Custom object detection in the browser using TensorFlow.js

-Train a MobileNetV2 using the TensorFlow 2 Object Detection API and Google Colab, convert the model, and run real-time inferences in the browser through TensorFlow.js.
+Read my last post on TensorFlow blog on how to train a MobileNetV2 using the TensorFlow 2 Object Detection API and Google Colab, convert the model, and run real-time inferences in the browser through TensorFlow.js.

 [<img src="https://raw.githubusercontent.com/hugozanini/TFJS-object-detection/master/git_media/header.png" width="600">](https://blog.tensorflow.org/2021/01/custom-object-detection-in-browser.html)